cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 {{% pageinfo %}}

-In this tutorial, we explain how to easily set up a cluster of Pis with pre-configured RaspberryOS cards.
+In this tutorial, we explain how to easily set up a preconfigured cluster of Pis using RaspberryOS while only burning SD Cards.
+The cluster is ready to boot after all cards have been burned.
+No other configuration is needed.

 **Learning Objectives**